 Take this medication by mouth with or without food as directed by your doctor, usually once daily in the morning.
-Take this medication by mouth with a full glass of water (8 ounces/240 milliliters).
+Swallow this medication whole with a full glass of water (8 ounces/240 milliliters).
 Do not crush or chew.
 Doing so can release all of the drug at once, increasing the risk of side effects.

-The dosage and length of treatment are based on your medical condition and response to treatment.
+The dosage and length of treatment are based on your medical condition, response to treatment, and age.

-Avoid eating grapefruit or drinking grapefruit juice while being treated with this medication unless your doctor instructs you otherwise.
-Grapefruit may increase the amount of certain medications in your body.
-Consult your doctor or pharmacist for more details.
+Avoid eating grapefruit or drinking grapefruit juice while using this medication unless your doctor or pharmacist says you may do so safely.
+Grapefruit can increase the chance of side effects with this medicine.
+Ask your doctor or pharmacist for more details.

 If you are regularly taking a different corticosteroid by mouth (such as prednisone), you should not stop taking it unless directed by your doctor.
 Some conditions (such as asthma, allergies) may become worse when the drug is suddenly stopped.
-You may have withdrawal symptoms if the drug is suddenly stopped.
-To prevent withdrawal symptoms (such as weakness, weight loss, nausea, muscle pain, headache, tiredness, dizziness), your doctor may direct you to slowly lower the dose of your old medication when you are taking budesonide.
-Consult your doctor or pharmacist for more details, and report any withdrawal reactions right away.
+If you suddenly stop taking the drug, you may also have withdrawal symptoms (such as weakness, weight loss, nausea, muscle pain, headache, tiredness, dizziness).
+To help prevent withdrawal, your doctor may slowly lower the dose of your old medication after you begin taking budesonide.
+Tell your doctor or pharmacist right away if you have withdrawal.
 See also Precautions section.